What is the Climate Action Reserve’s (CAR’s) Mexico Forest Protocol?

 Projects should be located in Mexico and land tenure should be either communal, private or public.
 The protocol places a strong emphasis on involving local communities and indigenous peoples, recognizing their invaluable traditional knowledge and land management practices.
 By integrating these stakeholders, the protocol promotes projects that are socially equitable and culturally appropriate, fostering greater acceptance and long-term sustainability.

-Social and environmental safeguards.
+Social and environmental safeguards

 Beyond carbon sequestration, the CAR-Mexico protocol underscores the importance of social and environmental safeguards to maximize co-benefits and the provision of ecosystem services.